 fresh chopped cilantro and mint, and yogurt to garnish

 Sometimes Mom makes her curry using daikon instead of potato.
 Potato gives the curry a more muted flavor, acting like a sponge, absorbing it all.
 I found that daikon adds its own subtle flavor to the stew, and it doesn’t crumble like the potato, so it melts in your mouth when you bite into it.
-DP really isn’t supposed to have beef or potato, so I settled on a version that uses bison and daikon, and I add curry leaves because I love their smoky flavor.
+DP really isn’t supposed to have beef or potato, so I settled on a version that uses bison and daikon, and I add curry leaves because I love their almost smoky yet herbaceous flavor and aroma.
 I also tried the Burma Superstar recipe, which isn’t quite like Mom’s, but there are elements I like – the addition of lemongrass, and thai chiles for a bit of heat – which I adopted.
 If I don’t have a specific ingredient, there’s usually a good pantry substitute, noted in the recipe.

 Rinse and pick through 1/3 cup of red lentils.
 Rinse 1 cup jasmine rice and drain both well.
 Combine rice and lentils with 2-1/2 to 3 cups stock or broth, 1 teaspoon ground turmeric and a pinch of salt.
 Simmer covered for 18 minutes.
 Fluff with a fork before serving.
 If you don’t have any broth, use water and 1 teaspoon bouillon, and omit the salt.
 Makes 5 cups.